All-of-Us-Research-Program/fitbit-data-linkage/README.md

 2. get latest sync
 This process group queries the API for the user’s profile in order to get the latest sync.
 The latest refresh token and the latest sync (as previous_sync) are written to a file for a future flow.
 3. get fitbit data from API
-A script divides the time between the previous sync and latest sync into <24 hour slices, and the API is invoked 4 times to fetch the 4 data types:
+A script divides the time between the previous sync and latest sync into <24 hour slices, and the API is invoked 4 times to fetch the 4 data types.
-    - Daily activity summary
-    - Daily heart rate summary
-    - Intraday heart rate
-    - Intraday steps
 The data is cleaned up and an ID is added for the record to be added to the database.
 4. check if distinct entry
 This process group checks if the entry is already in the database by executing sql statements.
 For the daily summaries, a script queries the database, and will delete the existing entry if the current record has updated values for the same day.
 Duplicate entries are routed to failure.
 5. write to database